 Rodent problems must not occur in a Poultry Unit as the droppings from rodents can taint the eggs and if found mean that those eggs produced in the unit are rejected.
-On site rodents are monitored and controlled should the unit experience problems, Specialist Pest Control Agents, would be used immediately if a problem were to occur.
+On side rodents are monitored and controlled should the unit experience problems, Specialist Pest Control Agents, would be used immediately if a problem were to occur.
 The Unit would be run in accordance with the DEFRA "Code of Practice for the Prevention of Rodent Infestations on Poultry Farms" April 2009.
-Pest Control Agents visit routinely in line with DEFRA, RSPCA and Lion Code requirements.

-As the manure is removed twice per week from the unit and the unit cleaned down, flies should not inhibit the unit.
+As the manure is removed at the end of the cycle from the unit and the unit cleaned down, flies should not inhibit the unit.